cartheur/aiventure-eami/README.md

 The meaning implied in the data, Chapter Six of (1982), is:

-<-talk about the data and its meaning/context->
+<-talk about the data and its meaning/context here->

 ## Experiments